 October, 1995 – First TreeLoft Chalet Started

-In October, 1995, Skyline begins development of Skyline TreeLoft Village, a secluded, upscale area of the modern, luxurious chalets.
+In October, 1995, Skyline begins development of Skyline TreeLoft Village, a secluded, upscale area of the modern, luxurious chalets, look at the best site.
 Construction of the first Skyline TreeLoft Chalets is started.

 November, 1995 – Sale of Deeded Ownerships

 Campground members are the first to be offered a unique opportunity to become deeded owners of Skyline Ranch Vacation Ownership Resort with all the rights and privileges of ownership.

 December, 1995 – RCI Adds Skyline